Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% for all 4 parameters, so the description does not add additional meaning beyond what the schema already provides.
+Schema coverage is 100%, so baseline is 3.
+Description does not add any parameter-level explanation beyond what the schema provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.